 The happy result was these little crispy almond chocolate chunk cookies that perfectly complement the crunchy salty almonds in the chocolate.
 They are almost like a butter cookie, plus melty chocolate, but not quite.
 I made little cookies instead of huge ones; each cookie is about two bites worth.

 Crunchy, buttery with yummy chocolate chunks and those almonds… we ended up loving these little cookies!

-Anyway, on these baking occasions, we were allowed to perch, knees on the eating bar, elbows braced on the high kitchen counter and watch my mom baking. (this was because we were too short to watch while standing on the kitchen side of the counter – we were really young!)
+Anyway, on these baking occasions, we were allowed to perch on the high kitchen counter and watch my mom baking.

 When it came to adding in the vanilla, Mom would pass the vanilla bottle under each of our noses so we could get a deep whiff of the amazing vanilla aroma.
 (My mom claims that I insisted on tasting it once, although she warned me that I would not like vanilla extract straight from the bottle… I, of course, do not remember this moment 😀 )

 This recipe is inspired by the original Toll House Cookie recipe, which was and still is one of my favorites… although they are flatter and crunchier cookies than seems to be the current norm.
 Most recipe sites these days tout the “softness and chewiness” of a chocolate chip cookie… which I also adore.
 Either way, chocolate chips or chocolate chunks, crispy or chewy, chocolate chip/chunk cookies are the best in sweet comfort food… in my book anyway!